 The earth is 25,000 light years away from the center of our galaxy.
 The center of our galaxy is the Milky Way.
 Some galaxies interact with other galaxies.
 When they do, they are called, clusters.
 Stars do not last forever.
 Eventually, they fade away.
 A star is a hot ball of gas that generates energy through nuclear fusion in their cores.
 Stars have different colors, temperatures, brightness and life spans.

 Stars and galaxies are made up of clouds of gas, dust and dark matter.
 They are all held together by gravity.
-They come in 5 shapes: spiral, barred spiral, elliptical (a football shape), lenticular (a lens shape) and irregular.
+I love how they come in 5 shapes: spiral, barred spiral, elliptical (a football shape), lenticular (a lens shape) and irregular.